Ad abolendam: Heretics

 The list of proscribed heretical sects was originally decreed at the Third Lateran Council (March 1179), and was retained and expanded at Verona in 1184.
 Pope Lucius condemned all heretical sects and persons who preached without the authorisation of the Roman Church, whether publicly or privately, and placed them under excommunication.
 Among the particular sects mentioned in Ad abolendam were the Cathars, Humiliati, Waldensians, Arnoldists, and Josephines.
 More important than the direct attack on heresy, however, was the stipulation of equal measures for those who supported heretics, overtly or indirectly, and modern historians have noted that, these groups being primarily based around Lombardy and the Languedoc, Papal motivation in condemning them was probably as politically motivated as it was theological.

-All associated with heresy would be placed under excommunication, too; but the heretics themselves were an ill-defined grouping, some of which hardly existed by 1184, and some of whom had never been previously established as heretics.
-All except the Cathars and the anti-authority Milanese group of the 1130s, the Arnoldists, have been ascertained as heretics.
-Of the others, the Patarenes were originally reformers (albeit against the so-called Papal Monarchy); the Humiliati, ‘their only error was apparently failing to observe the prescription of lay preaching rather than the teaching of false doctrines;’ The Poor of Lyon- the Waldensians- have been compared to the Cistercians as merely searching for the vita apostolica; of the Passagines, nothing is known, and the Josephines are not even associated with any doctrine at all.
+All associated with heresy would be placed under excommunication but the heretics themselves were an ill-defined grouping, some of which hardly existed by 1184 and others who had never been previously established as heretics.
+The Cathars and the anti-authority Milanese group of the 1130s, the Arnoldists, were ascertained as heretics.
+Of the others, the Patarenes were originally reformers (albeit against the so-called Papal Monarchy); the Humiliati, ‘their only error was apparently failing to observe the prescription of lay preaching rather than the teaching of false doctrines;’ The Poor of Lyon -- the Waldensians -- have been compared to the Cistercians as merely searching for the vita apostolica; of the Passagines, nothing is known, and the Josephines are not even associated with any doctrine at all.

 Penalty

 Those accused of heresy, if they could not prove their innocence or forswear their errors, or if they backslid into error subsequently, were to be handed over to the lay authorities to receive their animadversio debita ("due penalty").
 All those who supported heresy were deprived of many rights: the right to hold public office, the right to trial, the right to draft a will, and the hereditability of their fiefs and offices.

 For the enforcement of the measures demanded by the decretal, Lucius obligated all patriarchs, archbishops, and bishops to re-announce the excommunication on certain feasts and holidays.
 Those who did not observe this for three years consecutively would be deprived of their ecclesiastical offices.
 The bishops were furthermore obligated to "seek out" heretics.
-They were to make bi- or triannual rounds of their dioceses, visiting locations of suspicion and questioning the people about the existence of heresy.
+They were to make bi- or triannual rounds of their dioceses, visiting suspicious locations and questioning the people about the existence of heresy.
 The people would be required to swear under oath (compurgation) anything they knew about heretical activity.
 All oath-breakers were to be treated as heretics.